 It is generally seen in children under the age of five and ranks fourth in frequency among childhood tumors.
 The cause of the disease is not clear.
 In addition, any chemical substance or exposure was not found to be associated with neuroblastoma.

-It is not a hereditary (hereditary) disease.
+It is not a hereditary (genetic) disease.
 Like any tumor, it occurs as a result of the disruption of genes in the cell.
 The presence of this disease in the sibling, the use of alcohol by the mother, and the presence of similar diseases in the family pose a risk for the occurrence of this disease.

 It is also known as nephroblastoma.
 Wilms’ tumor is the most common type of malignant kidney tumor in children.
 Basic features: In terms of tissue structure, it emerges from the embryo-like and developed tissues of the tumor.
 The tumor does not discriminate against gender, nor is it inherited.